JuliaCon/www.juliacon.org/2024/venue.md

 ### Electric scooters rental

-The city has various options for renting an electric scooter, such as [Go sharing](https://nl.go-sharing.com/en/) or [Check](https://ridecheck.app/en).
+The city has various options for renting an electric scooter, such as [Go sharing](https://nl.go-sharing.com/en/) or [Ride Check](https://ridecheck.app/en).

 ### Travel with a disability